Skip to main content

 2. Non-refundable fees: $200 (a $150 application fee and a $50 administrative fee)

-3. Out-of-pocket costs: These expenses include airfare to and from UK, and all other personal expenses (such as passport/visa fees, immunizations if required, supplies during the program, entertainment expenses, and local transportation and travel expenses).
-Out-of-pocket costs may be higher depending on each individual’s needs and lifestyle.
+3. Out-of-pocket costs: These expenses include airfare to and from UK, lunch and dinner off site on Saturdays and Sundays, and all other personal expenses (such as passport/visa fees, immunizations if required, supplies during the program, entertainment expenses, and local transportation and travel expenses).
+Out-of-pocket costs may vary depending on each individual’s needs and lifestyle.

 4. Financial Aid: